To start a rebase-worker or rebase-stack from the local directory,

 restore the databases from a backup file.

-npx rebase-framework datastore-restore
+npx rebase-run datastore-restore

-When using a rebase-hosting-swarm
+When using a rebase-hosting-swarm instance for your project,

-verb to deploy to one of your named targets.
+you can use the deploy verb to deploy to one of your named targets.

 This implies a setup in the manifest like this: